suryaambrose/generator-rn-toolbox/generators/base/README.md

 *Tired of the same empty initial app?
 Start with a real React Native Project*

-Use `yo rn-toolbox:base` to replace the base project
+Use `yo rn-toolbox:base` within the initial app folder to replace the base project.

 **Features**
 - Centralized App.js